matitalatina/gaslow-app/README.md

 - It is made with [Flutter](https://flutter.io/)
 - [You can find its backend here](https://github.com/matitalatina/gaslow).
 - Android deployment is automated with [fastlane](https://fastlane.tools/)
-- Secret are kept secure with [git-crypt](https://github.com/AGWA/git-crypt)
+- Secrets are kept secure with [git-crypt](https://github.com/AGWA/git-crypt)
 - [Landing page](https://gaslow.mattianatali.it/)

 ## Deployment